 The next film on the list of 10 More Movies for Fashion Inspiration is the 2006 movie Factory Girl.
 This film is based on the life of Edie Sedgwick, a socialite and one of Andy Warhol’s muses in the 1960s.
 In the film, Edie (played by Sienna Miller) enjoys her new lifestyle as a fixture at Warhol’s factory, but soon finds that her life isn’t as glamorous as she once thought.

-If you want to add some mod to your wardrobe, check out these four outfits inspired by Factory Girl:
+If you want to add some mod to your wardrobe, here’s your guide to Factory Girl style.
+Check out these four outfits inspired by Factory Girl:

 This is a mod-inspired outfit for a more formal event.
-The tiered dress is a pretty blush color, which makes it stand out against the black opaque tights and classic black pumps.
-Accessorize with a bold ring, delicate chandelier earrings and a gold clutch to be ready for wherever your night may take you.
+The fringe dress is a pretty blush color, which makes it stand out against the black opaque tights and classic black pumps.
+Accessorize with a bold ring, swingy earrings, and a sleek clutch to be ready for wherever your night may take you.

-This tunic again picks up on Edie’s love of stripes, but this time in a more subtle way.
-Sheer tights and tall boots make this outfit casual, cool and totally mod.
-The elegant earrings contrast well with the asymmetrical necklace, and the oversized sunglasses are definitely 60s chic.
+This dress again picks up on Edie’s love of stripes, but this time in a more eye-catching way.
+Sheer tights and tall boots make this outfit casual, cool, and totally mod.
+The geometric earrings and oversized sunglasses are definitely ’60s chic.

-There’s no better way to stand out from the crowd than with some sparkle, and this sequined top is no exception.
-The bold earrings and oversized cocktail ring look like they came straight out of Edie’s jewelry box.
+There’s no better way to stand out from the crowd than with some sparkle, and this sequined top does the trick.
+Accessorize with fringe drop earrings and a crystal cocktail ring that look like they came straight out of Edie’s jewelry box.
 Simple jeans tone down the look, while these structured sandals are perfect for a fun night out.

 What do you think of Edie’s mod style?
 Do you think these outfits are a modern take on that style?
 Have you ever seen Factory Girl?
 Do you think the outfits capture the look and feel of the film?
 Leave a comment and let us know!